 Hypothesis 6: Explanatory information regarding the waiting duration moderates the indirect influence of waiting duration on aggression via procedural justice, such that providing such information leads to a stronger positive relationship between the waiting duration and aggression.

-Figure 1 summarizes our research model and hypotheses.
+Fig 1 summarizes our research model and hypotheses.

+Fig 1.
+Research model and hypotheses.

 We tested our hypotheses in a field stimulation study of people waiting in a queue in the ED of a large public hospital, a setting that frequently involves extended waiting durations.
 In Study 1, we tested our predictions by comparing people's aggressive reactions in two conditions: while information about wait durations was provided, or not provided.
 We also measured perceived procedural justice of the queue, as a mediating mechanism.
 Due to the results of this study, the distribution of information to people waiting became part of the hospital routine.
 Then, a year later, we again collected data from the same hospital (Study 2), which indicated that the findings of Study 1 continue to manifest.
 Thus, our findings show the enduring nature of the described effects.

 Study 1

-We conducted a between-subjects field experiment (Shadish, Cook, & Campbell, 2002), following the guidelines of (Hagger & Luszczynska, 2014) on the implementation of interventions in health contexts.
+We conducted a between-subjects field experiment [69], following the guidelines of [70] on the implementation of interventions in health contexts.
 In a randomized controlled study design, we presented information about hospital procedures to people in the waiting area (queue) of the ED in a large public hospital.
 We collected survey responses from these people to assess their perceptions of procedural justice and their degree of aggression.
 As a control condition for comparison, data were collected similarly prior to and again following the experimental intervention.

-Method
+Methods

 Participants and Procedure